 The module content will typically include:

-• The vulnerable adult (includes patients presenting with mental health issues, dementia, learning disabilities, as a result of sexual assault, due to alcohol and drugs, older people, forensic evidence, safeguarding issues, the pregnant patient).
+• The vulnerable adults, including patients presenting with mental health issues, effective care for the older person, learning disabilities, substance misuse, older people, safeguarding and the pregnant patient.

-• Children and their families (includes psychological and physiological differences between children and adults, managing trauma in children and assessing the seriously ill child, emergency childbirth in the Emergency Department).
+• Children, young people and their families, including psychological and physiological differences between children and adults, managing trauma in children, assessing the seriously ill child and childbirth in the Emergency Department.

-• Minor trauma (assessment and management, introduction to clinical decision making rules, ophthalmology, Ear, Nose, Throat)
+• Minor injury and illness, including assessment, management, introduction to clinical decision-making rules, ophthalmology; Ear, Nose and Throat.

-• Major trauma (trauma centres, centralisation and trauma networks, new techniques and approaches in trauma care, learning from military trauma care).
+• Major trauma, exploring trauma centres, trauma networks, new techniques and approaches in trauma care, learning from military trauma care.

-• Wound management (wound assessment, wound closure techniques, simple and advanced suturing techniques, anaesthetic blocks).
+• Wound management techniques, including wound assessment, wound closure, simple and advanced suturing and anaesthetic blocks.

 Course Director